18 Types of Watch Hands Every Enthusiast Should Know

 16. Sword Hands

-Sword hands are long and narrow watch hands that resemble the blade of a sword.
-They are often used in sport and dive watches, as their bold and angular appearance makes them easy to read in low light conditions.
+Sword hands are long, narrow, and blade-like, designed for readability and style.
+They are frequently used on sports and dive watches, where their bold, angular shape makes them easy to read in low-light conditions.

 17. Spade Hands